manyan-chan/Manyan-Chan/README.md

 ## I am a student, developer and Tech Enthusiast
 - I'm currently studying in the University of Hong Kong.
-- I'm currenly learning and developing fullstack applications with JS
+- I'm currenly learning and developing fullstack applications with TS
 - I'm a fast typer
 - Goal this year: contribute more to open source project
 - You may as well check out [my website](https://manyan-chan.github.io/)